Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective: Electron transport induced by an optical pulse

-It is also noteworthy that because of the optical field screening inside metal and electron momentum change at the jellium surface, the electron excitation takes place within the surface layer (similar to Landau damping mechanism of surface plasmons \cite{Khurgin2024}).
-Some electrons cross the gap, leading to electron transport between the leads, but the majority of electrons remain within the ``parent" left lead moving from its surface into its bulk, as evidenced by the inset of the right sub-panel of Figure~\ref{fig:Figure_WPP_w0.95}b).
-In the TDDFT calculations we obtain qualitatively the same trends.
-However, because of the contribution of the two surfaces across the junction, and because of the overlap of the current densities linked with electron transport and with mere polarization of the cylinders, the data are much more difficult to analyze \cite{HotElectrons_in_Gaps}.
-The relaxation of the nonequilibrium carriers produced at the surface and moving into the bulk involves electron-electron and electron-phonon scattering events \cite{Voisin2001, Grua2003,BAUER2015,Besteiro2017,Dubi2019,Schirato2023,Khurgin2024}, which are not included in one-electron WPP calculations and lie beyond the ALDA-TDDFT used here \cite{ullrich2019time,PhysRevLett.95.086401,PhysRevLett.77.2037}.
+It is also worth noting that, because of optical-field screening inside the metal and electron momentum change at the jellium surface, electron excitation occurs within the surface layer (analogous to the Landau damping mechanism of surface plasmons \cite{Khurgin2024}).
+A fraction of the excited electrons crosses the gap, leading to electron transport between the leads.
+However, the majority remains within the ``parent" left lead, propagating from the surface into the bulk, as evidenced by the inset of the right sub-panel of Figure~\ref{fig:Figure_WPP_w0.95}b).
+In the TDDFT calculations we obtain qualitatively similar trends.
+However, because of contributions from both surfaces across the junction, and because of the overlap between current densities associated with the electron transport and those arising from polarization of the cylinders, the data are considerably more difficult to analyze \cite{HotElectrons_in_Gaps}.
+The relaxation of the nonequilibrium carriers generated at the surface and propagating into the bulk involves electron-electron and electron-phonon scattering events \cite{Voisin2001,Grua2003,BAUER2015,Besteiro2017,Dubi2019, Schirato2023,Khurgin2024}, which are not included in the one-electron WPP calculations and lie beyond the ALDA-TDDFT framework employed here \cite{ullrich2019time,PhysRevLett.95.086401,PhysRevLett.77.2037}.